jackmj1024/tavernlight-trial/README.md

 <br><br>
 `git clone --recursive git@github.com:jackmj1024/tavernlight-trial.git`
 <br><br>
 **Note:** The client binaries are too large to push to GitHub, so it'll need to be compiled locally if you wish to run it.
 I compiled the x64 Release version.
 Likewise, the Tibia dat/spr files in data/things/ are also too large, so they will need to be downloaded and added manually.
 I used the data files for the 1098 client version, which you can find [here](https://downloads.ots.me/data/tibia-clients/dat_and_spr/1098.zip).
+Make sure to do this before launching the client.
+If you try to add them on the login screen without reloading the modules, then the question 7 module does not get loaded properly.
 <br><br>
 The [server](https://github.com/jackmj1024/tavernlight-trial/tree/main/server) directory contains an instance of the TFS server with binaries.
 Includes the changes made to answer some of the questions.
 <br><br>